Table of Contents

 The Alexandria Commission for the Arts unanimously approved Eggert's concept last September.
 The installation features two billboard-style sculptures — each roughly 17.5 feet tall and 40 feet long — standing face to face across a narrow passageway.
 One reads NOW, the other NEVER.
 The orientation is deliberate: from one direction, NOW appears on the left and NEVER on the right, but walk through and look back, and the relationship flips.

-Now or Never will remain on view through November 2026.
+The installation will remain on view through November 2026.
 Artist remarks are scheduled for 1:30 p.m. at the March 21 opening.
-The event is free and open to the public.
+Admission is free.

 More information is available at alexandriava.gov/publicart.